Best Friends Forever (Indonesian TV series)

-Best Friends Forever is an Indonesian teen drama mystery thriller television series produced by MD Entertainment for Trans TV.
-The story is a loose adaptation of the popular American TV series Pretty Little Liars.
-The series premiered on August 8, 2017, and ended on August 27, 2017.
+Best Friends Forever is an Indonesian mystery thriller teen drama produced by MD Entertainment for Trans TV.
+The drama is loosely based on the popular American TV series Pretty Little Liars.
+Best Friends Forever aired on Trans TV between 8 August and 27 August 2017.

-The series follows the lives of four high school students: Tari, Ami, Yuna, and Saras after they schemed to get rid of their friend, Elsa.
+Best Friends Forever follows the lives of four high school students: Tari, Ami, Yuna, and Saras after they schemed to get rid of their friend, Elsa.

-Premise
+Plot

-Tari, Ami, Yuna, and Saras are the most popular girls at school, led by their kind-hearted leader Elsa.
-On Elsa's birthday, her best friends are throwing her a surprise party, but secretly scheme to take her down by spiking her drink, causing her to fell from the second floor and got into a coma.
-Eleven months later, the girls received an anonymous message from "BFF" who threatens to expose their crime, unless they come clean.
-At first, they think it is Elsa herself, but after knowing Elsa is still in a coma, the girls realize that it is somebody else who wants revenge.
+On Elsa's birthday, her best friends – Tari, Ami, Yuna, and Saras – are throwing her a surprise party.
+However, they secretly scheme to take her down by spilling her drink, causing her to fell from the second floor and be put in a coma.
+Eleven months later, the girls received an anonymous message from "BFF" who threatens to expose their crime, unless they have a clear answer.
+Initially, the girls thought it was Elsa herself, but realize that it was someone else who wanted revenge after knowing Elsa is still in a coma.

-A year after the incident, Elsa wakes up.
-Upon her return to school, Elsa is excited to be reunited with her friends and boyfriend, but only to find them dismissing her.
-She also finds out her boyfriend, Erick, is now dating Tari who became the new leader of her former friend group.
-The girls started to bully and torture Elsa with occasional helps from Erick, just as they receive more messages from "BFF", who is going as far as stalking and threatening their lives.
+One year after the incident, Elsa wakes up.
+Upon her return to school, she is excited to reunite with her friends, only to find them dismissing her.
+Elsa also finds out her boyfriend, Erick, is dating Tari, who became the new leader of her former circle of friends.
+The girls started to bully and torture Elsa with occasional helps from him just as they receive more messages from "BFF", who is going as far as stalking and threatening their lives.

-Other main characters are Elsa's new love interest Alfa, and fellow students Fina and Kevin.